Nourthraya/nourthraya/README.md

 ## 🏆 **About Me**
 - 🎯 Full Stack Web Developer specialized in **MEAN stack, Spring Boot, and .NET**
 - 📊 Business Intelligence & Data Engineering with tools like **MSSQL, SSIS, SSAS, Talend & ETL pipelines**
-- ☁️ Strong focus on **Cloud & Automation** using AWS, Docker, Kubernetes & Terraform
 - 🚀 Passionate about building smart, scalable, and secure systems!

 ---